AngusGMorrison/realworld-go/README.md

 #### `./cmd/server`
 The entrypoint for the HTTP server.
 Currently the only entrypoint.

-### `./env`
-Contains templates for the environment variables required by the build and run phases of the application.
-The .env files derived from these templates are .gitignored to protect secrets.

 ### `./internal`
 Library code specific to the application.